|

 To Learn More

-To learn more about classical mechanics, I suggest:
+To learn more about physics, I suggest:

-For some fun physics-related reading for the winter break, I suggest:
+For some fun physics-related reading, I suggest:

 - The Science of Interstellar by Kip Thorne and Christopher Nolan.
 Thorne is a well-known physicist who was